TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ![](/wiki/History_of_osu!taiko/img/TMT.png "Taiko Nominator Association Banner")

-The [loved section was added](https://osu.ppy.sh/home/news/2016-10-17-here-comes-the-love) on the 17th of October 2016, and a few days later the first Taiko map would be loved, [Shiawase ni nareru kakushi komando ga aru rashii](https://osu.ppy.sh/beatmapsets/219733#taiko/514465) by the mapper ::{ flag=AT }:: [Firce777](https://osu.ppy.sh/users/274072).
+The loved section was added on the 17th of October 2016,[^loved] and a few days later the first Taiko map would be loved, [Shiawase ni nareru kakushi komando ga aru rashii](https://osu.ppy.sh/beatmapsets/219733#taiko/514465) by the mapper ::{ flag=AT }:: [Firce777](https://osu.ppy.sh/users/274072).

 On the 25th of May, 2017, Taiko would receive it's official mascot, [Mocha](https://osu.ppy.sh/home/news/2017-05-25-the-new-osutaiko-mascot-is-here), designed by the artist ::{ flag=US }:: [Crowie](https://osu.ppy.sh/users/6894067).
 ![](/wiki/History_of_osu!taiko/img/12.jpg "Mocha's original design that was submitted for the art contest.")